From birth to Year R, here’s what I wish I’d known.

 You need a good night’s sleep now.
 Pull in all your favours to make it happen.
 While you are at it treat yourself to a hair cut and new pair of knickers.

 Weaning is not the faff the weaning experts will lead you to believe it is.
 However, you do need to go through the faff to gain the confidence that you are doing it right.

-Once though the weaning phase, keep bread, pasta, pesto, tinned fruit, half a dozen eggs, milky bar buttons, yoghurts, hot dogs, milk and a lump of cheese close to hand at all time.
+Once through the weaning phase, keep bread, pasta, pesto, tinned fruit, half a dozen eggs, milky bar buttons, yogurts, hot dogs, milk and a lump of cheese close to hand at all time.
 They will save your life.

 If someone judges you for having hot dogs in your food store, don’t invite them over again.

-Teeth go a long way to disproving the theory of evolution.
+Teeth are a pain.
 I am sorry I can offer no more help in this regard.

 If you haven’t already, you will be about to have your first postpartum period.
-It hurts like fuck.
+It hurts.
 Cancel all plans and make sure you have pain killers and a hot water bottle in.

 You will quite likely be looking at returning to work.
 If you are a woman, it is possible that you are about to face some sort of discrimination because you chose to have a family.
 Be aware that this might happen to you and if you think it is doing, contact acas.org.uk

 In the first year, you will be tired and emotional and you will meet lots of people who tell you how fast the first year goes and how you should enjoy it while you can.
 Try not to hit them.